A Detailed Guide on How to Reproof Oilskin Coat

 - Remove all dirt and debris from the coat.
 Use a wet cloth or hand wash cloth in cold water.
 For cleansing, you may use a mild soap or an antibacterial detergent.

-- Hang the coat to dry naturally.
+- Hang the jacket to dry naturally.

 - Heat the reproofing container in hot water until the wax turns to liquid.
 Ideally, the hot water level should only be 3cm lower than the tin can.